andoco/payment-transaction-engine-rust/README.md

 # Implementation Notes

-- The anyhow create is used for faster development but custom error types would be better.
+- The [anyhow](https://docs.rs/anyhow/latest/anyhow/) create is used for faster development but custom error types would be better.
+- Transactions are currently stored in `Engine` but ideally they'd be stored using a separate `TransactionManager` and `Engine` would be stateless.